lncapital/torq/README.md

 ```
 You do not need sudo/root to run this, and you can check the contents of the installation script here: https://torq.sh

+When you:
+ - Have a firewall
+ - Run Torq in a container
+ - Need to access LND or CLN on the host
+ - Are not using host network configuration for the container

+Then make sure to allow docker bridge network traffic i.e. `sudo ufw allow from 172.16.0.0/12`

 ### Podman
 To run the database via host network: